taiki45/saadeh/README.md

 **saadeh** is pure functional language written in Haskell.

-saadeh is an persian word which means simple.
+ _ساده_ is an persian word which is read as saadeh and means _simple_.

 saadeh has: